 Teams double in size, hybrid roles emerge, and departments start using their own set of tools.

+Suddenly, the spreadsheet meant to track access becomes a fragile patchwork of outdated permissions, rogue exceptions, and unclear ownership.
 It's not just chaotic, it's risky.
-You end up with incorrect policies, over-provisioned users, blind spots in app ownership, with no easy way to audit or scale.
+You end up with incorrect policies, over-provisioned users, blind spots in app ownership, and no easy way to audit or scale.

-What you should do instead:
+What should you do instead?

 - Create a centralized app access matrix that defines access policies by role, team, and location.